 - There are still lingering doubts as to whether delayed cord clamping is compatible with c-sections.
 This is because there is a risk of the mother hemorrhaging/bleeding excessively.
 Also, the uterus has been cut and does not contract the same way it would as in a vaginal delivery.

-How Delayed Cord Clamping In C-Section Works
+How Does Delayed Cord Clamping after a C-Section Work?

 There are different ways delayed cord clamping can be achieved in a cesarean section.

 The doctor can make the incision on your belly and deliver only the baby’s head initially.
-When the baby starts breathing and crying, it’s eased out of the incision and the cord remains intact till delivery is complete.
+When the baby starts breathing and crying, it’s eased out of the incision and the cord remains intact until delivery is complete.